worldviewer/react-worldviewer-prototype/README.md

 While the social network is building out, new controversy cards will continue to post to the G+ collection.
 A scraper script has been constructed to rapidly populate the mongo database.
 That is here:

 https://github.com/worldviewer/controversy-api-mongodb

+### The Mobile Safari Scroll Bug

+I've seen online that Mobile Safari has had various scrolling issues.
+I seem to have one of my own now: A sudden swipe to the right on the Summary component permanently scrolls the infographic up off the screen by about 20%, which then sticks.
+I've not seen this behavior in any of the other browsers -- just iOs Safari.

 ## The Next Steps